openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 ![Adobe IO](045.png)

-Adobe currently supports only Nodejs based runtimes, so if you pick them as your serverless function providers you have to write your serverless functions in Javascript.
+Adobe currently supports only Node's based runtimes, so if you pick them as your serverless function providers you have to write your serverless functions in JavaScript.
 However being based on OpenWhisk, it runs also our chess engine.

 I had to ask to Adobe staff to deploy my action for demonstration purposes, and they kindly agreed.